Copper Fire

 The Cost

-When prevention messaging fails to reach the right people, the consequences aren’t abstract.
-Cancers go undetected until they’re harder to treat.
-Patients who could have been caught early enter the system at Stage 3 or Stage 4.
-The communities that already face the greatest barriers to care — language, access, trust, cultural distance from institutional medicine — are the ones most likely to fall through the gap.
-And for healthcare organizations, a communications strategy that doesn’t convert means resources spent without impact, and patients who needed them most never walked through the door.
+When prevention messaging misses the right people, cancers go undetected until they’re harder to treat, and patients who could have been caught early arrive at Stage 3 or 4.
+The communities facing the biggest barriers of language, access, and trust are the ones most likely to fall through the gap.
 In public health, a missed message isn’t just a missed opportunity.
 It can cost someone their life.

 The Approach

-Every piece of content was designed around one question: what does it take for this specific patient to say yes?
-That meant removing barriers in the language, meeting patients where they already were digitally, and framing prevention not as a clinical obligation but as an act of self-advocacy.
-The strategy built trust before it asked for action — positioning both organizations as proactive, community-rooted healthcare partners rather than distant institutions.
+We built a comprehensive strategy aligned with both organizations’ values, with consistent messaging across every touchpoint, from patient-facing web content to internal stakeholders.
+Every piece was designed around one question: what does it take for this patient to say yes?
+That meant removing barriers in the language, meeting patients where they already were, and reframing prevention as self-advocacy, building trust before asking for action.

 The Result

-Every piece of content was designed to educate, motivate, and remove barriers to care.
-The strategy reached patients who had historically been underserved by traditional healthcare messaging and made preventive screenings feel accessible, relevant, and worth prioritizing.
+The content educated, motivated, and removed barriers to care, reaching patients historically underserved by traditional healthcare messaging and making screenings feel accessible, relevant, and worth prioritizing.

 “Michelle’s knowledge of healthcare marketing and institutional communications helped us build a strategy that was both credible and compelling.
 Because of her work, we were better equipped to reach the patients who needed us most.
 We couldn’t have asked for a better partner.” — Dr. Alicia Best, USF Health College of Public Health & Premier Healthcare